tgteacher/BigData-LA3/ASSIGNMENT.md

 ## 1. Frequent itemsets

-Here we will seek to identify association rules between states to associate them based on their plants.
-For instance, "[A, B] => C" will mean that "Plants found in states A and B are likely to be found in state C".
+Here we will seek to identify association rules between states to associate them based on the plants that they contain.
+For instance, "[A, B] => C" will mean that "plants found in states A and B are likely to be found in state C".
 We adopt a market-basket model where the baskets are the plants and the items are the states.
+This example intentionally uses the market-basket model outside of its traditional scope to show how frequent itemset mining can be used in a variety of contexts.

 ### Data preparation

 #### Task

-Write a script that prints the first <n> rows of a DataFrame with the following columns:
+Write a script that prints the first *n* rows of a DataFrame with the following columns:
 1. <id>: the id of the basket in the data file, i.e., the line number - 1 (ids start at 0)
 2. <plant>: the name of the plant associated with the basket.
 3. <items>: the items (states) in the basket, ordered as in the data file.